 The digital beam-forming algorithm relies on gain matching across all receiver channels.
-For example, a typical system has 12 octal ADCs on the board.
+A typical system would have about 12 octal ADCs on the board.
 In such a case, it is critical to ensure that the gain is matched, essentially requiring the reference voltages seen by all the ADCs to be the same.
 Matching references within the eight channels of a chip is done by using a single internal reference voltage buffer.
 Trimming the reference voltages on each chip during production ensures the reference voltages are well-matched across different chips.

-All bias currents required for the internal operation of the device are set using an external resistor to ground at the I{SET} pin.
-Using a $56.2k\Omega$ resistor on I{SET} generates an internal reference current of $20\mu A$.
+All bias currents required for the internal operation of the device are set using an external resistor to ground at pin I{SET} .
+Using a 56k Ω resistor on I{SET} generates an internal reference current of 20A.
 This current is mirrored internally to generate the bias current for the internal blocks.
-Using a larger external resistor at I{SET} reduces the reference bias current, and thereby scales down the device operating power.
-However, it is recommended that the external resistor be within 10% of the specified value of $56.2k\Omega$ so that the internal bias margins for the various blocks are proper.
+Using a larger external resistor at I{SET} reduces the reference bias current and thereby scales down the device operating power.
+However, it is recommended that the external resistor be within 10% of the specified value of 56k Ω so that the internal bias margins for the various blocks are proper.

-Buffering the internal bandgap voltage also generates a voltage called $V{\text{CM}},$ which is set to the midlevel of REF{T} and $\text{REF}{\text{B}},$ and is accessible on a pin.
+Buffering the internal bandgap voltage also generates a voltage called V{CM} , which is set to the midlevel of REF_T and REF_B, and is accessible on a pin.
 It is meant as a reference voltage to derive the input common-mode in case the input is directly coupled.
 It can also be used to derive the reference common-mode voltage in the external reference mode.

-When using the internal reference mode, a 2Ω resistor should be added between the reference pins (REF_T and REF_B) and the decoupling capacitor, as shown in Figure 37.
+When using the internal reference mode, a 2Ω resistor should be added between the reference pins (REF_T and REF_B) and the decoupling capacitor, as shown in Figure 17.
 If the device is used in the external reference mode, this 2Ω resistor is not required.